katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 ```

 The first thing that caught my attention is that generics is usually
-exemplified with data structures, but in this case the example were
+exemplified with data structures, but in this case the example was a
-generic algorithms, so it stayed in the back of my mind but I was
+generic algorithm, so it stayed in the back of my mind but I was
 not able to come up with no apparent application to the idea
 (to be honest I did not even tried too hard, I just kinda thought it
 was a cool example of a possible generic algorithm).